Katharine Cornell: The Barretts of Wimpole Street

 The play has several difficulties.
 The lead role of Elizabeth has to be played initially as submissive to her father, yet as the center of attention throughout.
 Although the ending is happy for Elizabeth and Robert, the rest of the family remains under the domination of the father, who is deranged in his obsession.
-Elizabeth must be played for the first half lying still on a sofa wearing heavy Victorian costume, and covered with a blanket, as befitting an invalid.
+Elizabeth must be played for the first half lying still on a sofa wearing heavy Victorian costume, and covered with a blanket, befitting an invalid.
 Many, including Lionel Barrymore, who was asked to play the part of the father, thought it was too melodramatic and past its time.
 The play was turned down by 27 New York producers before McClintic read it and found it so moving, he cried whenever he read it.

 When McClintic was in London, he was able to secure Brian Aherne to play the part of Robert Browning.
 Afterwards, McClintic immediately went to a London jewelry store and bought a necklace, two bracelets and a garnet ring, all at least 100 years old.
 For every single performance that Cornell gave as Elizabeth Barrett, she wore this jewelry in the last act, when she leaves the family home for the last time.
 Katharine Hepburn was selected for the part of Henrietta, but because she was going to play in a summer stock company a few months later, she could not be signed to a contract.
 Casting the dog was troublesome because it had to lie still in its basket on stage for a great length of time, and then exit when called.
 McClintic selected an eight-month-old cocker spaniel, which played the role for the full run and many others afterward, to tremendous applause.

 Cornell bought The Barretts of Wimpole Street for McClintic in December 1930.
 The play was the first production of the Cornell-McClintic Corporation (C. & M. C. Productions, Inc.), formed January 5, 1931, with Cornell its producer-manager and McClintic its director.
 McClintic directed the three-hour play with a meticulous attention to period detail.
 The play opened first in Cleveland, then played in Buffalo before reaching New York in January 1931.